Statement of Compliance with Principles of Good Corporate Governance

 2.1

-The Board supports the principle of having a majority of independent Directors.
+A majority of the Board should be independent Directors.
+No members of the Board are independent Directors.
+The Board supports the principle of having a majority of non-executive and independent Directors.
 However, it is mindful that in the early stages of the Company's development other competing priorities which may impact on the Board's structure could be of greater importance, in terms of increasing Shareholder value, than the independence of Directors.

 2.4

+The Board should establish an Audit Committee.
+The Company does not have an Audit Committee.
 The role of the Audit Committee is assumed by the full Board.
-The size and scope of the Company's activities does not justify establishment of such a committee.
-Instead the entire Board regularly and closely monitors the Company's financial performance and ensures that accurate and timely reporting systems are established.
+The size and scope of the Company's activities does not justify establishment of such a Committee.
+Instead the entire Board regularly and closely monitors the Company's financial performance and ensures that accurate and timely reporting systems are established in consultation with its auditors.

 7.1

+The Board or appropriate Board Committee should establish policies on risk oversight and management.
+The Company does not have a formal risk management policy.
 Business risk is continually assessed by the Board and management including addressing the key items listed in this Corporate Governance Statement.
-The Company has formulated a Risk Management Framework.